Monochrome (Lee Hyori album): Release

 On May 9, it was announced that the singer's fifth full-length album would be titled Monochrome, and its album cover was unveiled.
 Beginning on the same day, a normal edition and a special limited edition of the album were available for pre-order.
 Limited to 5,000 copies, the latter features a 156-page photo book, and was all sold out.
+Monochrome contains a total of sixteen tracks, including the lead single "Bad Girls", the self-composed hit "Miss Korea", and "Show Show Show", a cover of "No No No" originally performed by German pop trio Monrose.